aws-samples/minimum-viable-dataspace-for-catenax/README.md

 EDC authentication key:
 ```

 Enter a secret key that you would like to configure for access to EDC APIs.
-Deployment takes 15-20 minutes to complete.
+Deployment takes 15-20 minutes. ☕

 ```bash
 ~ kubectl get pod